Asian Argentines: Society

 Lunar New Year celebration party in the Barrio Chino.

 A small neighborhood grocery store in Buenos Aires owned by Asian Argentines.

 Today, there are over 1 million Asian Argentines, the largest number being of Lebanese and Syrian descent, who total at around 3.5 million.
 The Lebanese alone are estimated to be about 1.5 million, Those of Chinese descent are next, with around 120,000 of as of 2010, 65,000 of Japanese descent as of 2021, and more than 23,000 of Korean descent as of 2022.

 There are an estimated 1 million Arabic-speakers in Argentina, the most in Latin America.

 Other Asian Argentines include smaller clusters of ethnic Laotians, Thai, Cambodian, Vietnamese and Hmong, most of whom arrived in the aftermath of conflict in Southeast Asia in the 1970s.
-They run restaurants, small groceriesm and vending stands or are involved in agricultural work.
+They run restaurants, small groceries and vending stands or are involved in agricultural work.
 After arriving in Argentina, the Lao community settled in Misiones, where the Argentine government provided land and the UN provided $10,000 in financial assistance to each family.
 In 1997, a Lao temple, Wat Rattanarangsiyaram, was constructed in Posadas.